ASTM2100 Level 3

 The disposables AEA offers are, first of all, entirely usable by the healthcare industry since the FDA has approved the product under the FXX code.
 Most of the disposables found in the public market won't have the FXX code despite claiming FDA or CE certified or registered.
 Some may even have FDA logos on their packaging, which is illegal.

-Unlike most that claim to have a BFE >95%, ours are actually tested under the EN14683 as Type IIR having a BFE (Bacterial Filtration Efficiency) of > 98% and a high splash resistance (for surgery or close sneeze), and they are also tested to the ASTM 2100-19 as Level 2, which includes PFE (Particulate Filtration Efficiency to 0.1micron) of > 98% and a flammability resistance of class 1.
+Unlike most that claim to have a BFE >95%, ours are actually tested under the EN14683 as Type IIR having a BFE (Bacterial Filtration Efficiency) of > 98% and splash resistance (moderate for Level 2 and high for Level 3), and they are also tested to the ASTM 2100-19 as Level 2 and 3, which includes PFE (Particulate Filtration Efficiency to 0.1micron) of > 98% and a flammability resistance of class 1.

-Please note that PFE is critical as it is tested from outside of the mask, which means it is to protect the users (like the N95).
+Please note that PFE is critical as it is tested from outside of the mask, which means it is to protect the users.
 Most 3-ply disposables you currently find flooding the market, including those from some reputable big box stores are not tested for PFE and Splash resistance.

 ASTM 2100 also requires breathability to be tested.
 A real ASTM 2100-19 tested mask actually breathes easier than most think.
-Ask our medical heroes, they wear them for much longer than we would.
+Ask our healthcare heroes, they wear them for much longer than we would.

-AEA's masks are genuinely multipurpose face mask, designed to the highest barrier performance for civilian and medical use.
-These face masks are made on separate lines from medical masks, which means they will not interfere with the critical healthcare supply.
+AEA's masks are genuinely multipurpose face mask, designed to the highest barrier performance for civilian and surgery use, approved by the FDA with the 510k review.